-- a.
-No person shall erect, occupy, use rebuild, reconstruct, alter, or structurally change a stable, accessory structure or corral intended for housing or confining of animals without submitting an initial or revised plan to the Board for its review and approval.
-This section shall not apply to repairs. - b.
-It is the responsibility of the applicant to comply with Town's Zoning Bylaws and applicable sections of the Building Code when conducting construction or construction changes referenced in Section A above.
+a.
+No person shall erect, occupy, use rebuild, reconstruct, alter, or structurally change an animal facility intended for housing or confining of animals without submitting an initial or revised plan to the Board for its review and approval.
+This section shall not apply to repairs.

+b.
+It is the responsibility of the applicant to comply with Town's Zoning Bylaws and applicable sections of the Building Code when conducting construction or construction changes referenced in part (a) of this section.